-- 🔖 Use the USB connection only temporarily for configuration or diagnosis of the safety sensor. - For permanent connection, connect the safety sensor to the Ethernet connection of the connection unit.
+- For permanent connection, connect the safety sensor to the Ethernet connection of the connection unit. - Unused USB cables must not be permanently connected to the safety sensor.

 After use, seal the USB connection using a protection cap.
 Make sure that the protection cap is felt to engage when sealing.
 The IP degree of protection specified in the technical data is only achieved when the protection cap is closed.